MicrosoftDocs/PowerShell-Docs-DSC/dsc/docs-conceptual/dsc-2.0/resources/resources.md

 ## Overview

-Desired State Configuration (DSC) Resources provide a standardized interface for managing the configuration of a system.
-A resource defines properties you can configure and contains the PowerShell code that `Invoke-DscResource` calls to "make it so".
+DSC Resources provide a standardized interface for managing the settings of a system.
+A DSC Resource defines properties you can manage and contains the PowerShell code that `Invoke-DscResource` calls to "make it so."

-A resource can model something as generic as a file or as specific as an IIS server setting.
-Groups of like resources are combined into modules.
-Module provide a portable, versioned package for resources and include metadata and documentation about them.
+A DSC Resource can model something as generic as a file or as specific as an IIS server setting.
+Groups of related DSC Resources are combined into PowerShell modules.
+Modules provide a portable, versioned package for DSC Resources and include metadata and documentation about them.

-Every resource has a schema that determines the syntax needed to use the resource with `Invoke-DscResource` or in a [Configuration][1].
-A resource's schema is defined in the following
+Every DSC Resource has a schema that determines the syntax needed to use the DSC Resource with `Invoke-DscResource` or in a [Configuration][1].
+A DSC Resource's schema is defined in the following
 ways:

-- `<Resource Name>.psm1` file: Class-based DSC resources define their schema in the class definition.
+- `<Resource Name>.psm1` file: Class-based DSC Resources define their schema in the class definition.
 Syntax items are denoted as class properties.
 For more information, see [about_Classes][2].
-- `Schema.Mof` file: Other resources define their schema in a `schema.mof` file, using [Managed Object Format][3].
+- `Schema.Mof` file: MOF-based DSC Resources define their schema in a `schema.mof` file, using [Managed Object Format][3].

-To retrieve the syntax for a DSC resource, use the [Get-DSCResource][4] cmdlet with the **Syntax** parameter.
-This usage is similar to using [Get-Command][5] with the **Syntax** parameter to get cmdlet syntax.
-The output shows the template used for a resource block in a Configuration.
+To retrieve the syntax for a DSC Resource, use the [Get-DSCResource][4] cmdlet with the **Syntax** parameter.
+This is like using [Get-Command][5] with the **Syntax** parameter to get cmdlet syntax.
+The output shows the template used for a DSC Resource block in a DSC Configuration.

 ```powershell
 Get-DscResource -Syntax Service